gitbock/fritzboxtr064/README.md

 * switching on/off 2,4Hz Wifi, 5GHz Wifi and Guest Wifi (if any)
 * getting external IP address of fbox
 * getting fbox model name
+* call monitor
+ * Switch Item: Receives "ON" state when call is incoming
+ * Call Items: Shows external an internal number for incoming/outgoing calls

 ## Download
 Go to [releases] (https://github.com/gitbock/fritzboxtr064/releases) on the top and download the desired *.jar file.